rlk/build-scripts/README.md

 ## Contents

--	`SOURCES.md` gives a list of URLs to source packages.
-Far from exhaustive, this list is a record of packages I've successfully used.
-It facilitates the download of updates.

--   `CONFIG.sh` defines the build configuration, most notably the prefix giving the install destination.
-This script is sourced by the build scripts.

 -   `build-*.sh` performs the build for a specific package.
 These scripts receive the name of the source directory on the command line.
 For example:

         ./build-SDL2.sh src/SDL2-2.0.0

     Each script's name matches that of the package it builds.
 Packages are inconsistently named, thus the scripts are inconsistently named.

+-   `CONFIG.sh` defines the build configuration, most notably the prefix giving the install destination.
+This script is sourced by the build scripts.

 -   `INSTALL.sh` copies contents of `dst` to its configured global destination.

         sudo ./INSTALL.sh

+-   `SOURCES.md` gives a list of URLs to source packages.
+Far from exhaustive, this list is a record of packages I've successfully used.
+It facilitates the download of updates.

 ## Notes

+- Some packages depend upon others, and a build might not be able to find dependencies that have been staged to a local directory.
+One could either modify the dependent build to scan the staging directry, or simply perform a global installation of the dependency before the dependent build.
+The latter is easier.
+For example, `libpng` depends upon `zlib`.
+On a bare system, run `build-zlib` followed by `INSTALL.sh` before running `build-libpng`.
+Likewise `freetype` depends upon `libpng`.

-Staging installation to a local directory can corrupt the generation of `pkgconfig` files.
+- Staging installation to a local directory can corrupt the generation of `pkgconfig` files.
 To rectify this, the value of `PREFIX` should be substituted wherever it appears in the staged installation. `INSTALL.sh` could and perhaps should do this.

-If configured with `-g`, debugging information is written to the generated libraries.
+- If configured with `-g`, debugging information is written to the generated libraries.
 If the source trees are allowed to remain in `src` then the debugger will find them.
+This is handy.

+- Certain package / OS combinations are untested.
+For example, I've never had a reason to compile autotools from source under MinGW.
+Likewise, packages do evolve.
+Please alert me to any broken builds.